Azure/Edge-infrastructure-quickstart-template/README.md

 **Steps**: [Getting-Started](./doc/Getting-Started.md)

-## Scenario 1: Create your first site
+## Scenario 1: Create your first site from scratch using quick-start template, then scale more sites

+### Create your first site from scratch using quick-start template

 **Overview**: Ready to deploy your first with AKS Arc on HCI23H2 along with Arc extensions?
 It's the right place for you.
 This scenario provides a quick and efficient way to establish a new site with edge resources with a predefined infrastructure template.
-> [!NOTE]
-> However, if you already have a testing resource group (with AKS on HCI) in place, you may skip this scenario and proceed directly to Option 2 in Scenario 2 for scaling.

 **Steps**: [Create your first site](./doc/Add-first-Site.md)